FREE ONLINE ED ASSESSMENT. Start Here

 Let’s look into each one to learn more.

-Some scientific research suggests that vitamin B3, or niacin, may be helpful for treating erectile dysfunction.
+Some scientific research suggests that vitamin B3, or niacin, may be helpful for managing erectile dysfunction.

 For example, a study published in the Journal of Sexual Medicine in 2011 found that adult men with ED and dyslipidemia (abnormal amounts of lipids in the blood) experienced improvements in erectile function after taking niacin for 12 weeks.